360ls/360ls/_sprint/sprint2/manual.md

   - Follow the command line prompt to either stitch videos from cameras, stitch local images, stitch local videos, stream stitched videos, check streams, or preview streams
       - Stitch videos from cameras will take in streams, compute a homography and stitch frames together where they will be displayed in an opencv window
       - Stitch local images will take specified image files, compute a homography, stitch them together, and output the result as a static image in a new window.
-      - Stitch local videos will take configured video files, compute a homography, stitch frames together and output the result to a new windo for viewing.
+      - Stitch local videos will take configured video files, compute a homography, stitch frames together and output the result to a new window for viewing.
       - Stream stitched videos will take input from camera streams, compute a homography, stitch frames together, pipe them to ffmpeg where they will be sent over an rtmp stream to our wowza server.
       - Check streams will tell you whether the specified camera index is valid
-      - Preview streams will allow you to view the unaltered live feed from the specied camera index.
+      - Preview streams will allow you to view the unaltered live feed from the specified camera index.

 - Troubleshooting:
   - Make sure video and image files are in the correct folder listed above in the set up section.
 If not, then they will not be found by the script.